SCP Hilo Hotel

 Find a Cozy Place to Call Home

 While there aren’t many traces of corporate or major commercial resorts or hotels in Hamakua, locally-owned and operated accommodations are numerous and highly recommended for their hospitality and friendliness.
-The Lai Nani Oceanfront Estate is across the street from Umauma Falls and provides private, relaxing quarters for every guest.
-For a private vacation home, Cliff House Hawaii is among the best on the entire island.
-And of course, plenty of locals open their homes as bed and breakfast establishments and the options are many.
+For a private vacation home, Check Out Availability in this Area on VRBO.

 Explore the Nearby Attractions

 There’s plenty of historical and recreational areas along the Hamakua Coast and within easy reach of the accommodations there.
-Waimea, an old ranching town, has exploded with growth in recent years and offers wonderful restaurants, a top-rated Hawaiian brewery, and excellent art galleries.
-The Laupahoehoe Point Beach Park provides stunning ocean views along with a monument detailing the 1946 tsunami that destroyed a school and killed 24 students and teachers.
-There’s also the Kalopa State Recreation Area that offers a family-friendly hike through an ‘ohi’a forest that shouldn’t be missed.
+Waimea, an old ranching town, has exploded with growth in recent years and offers wonderful restaurants, a great craft brewery, and excellent art galleries.
+The Laupahoehoe Point Beach Park provides stunning ocean views along with a monument detailing the 1946 tsunami.
+There’s also the Kalopa State Recreation Area that offers a unique hike through an ‘ohi’a forest that shouldn’t be missed.

 Spend Some Time on the Coast